2016

 Birmingham and Solihull Mental Health T… Care Quality Commission NHS England: Department of Health

-Concerns summary The unavailability of acute mental health beds led to a vulnerable patient being cared for in the community with limited resources, alongside a failure to conduct a formal risk assessment despite repeated threats of overdose.
+Concerns summary (AI summary) The unavailability of acute mental health beds led to a vulnerable patient being cared for in the community with limited resources, alongside a failure to conduct a formal risk assessment despite repeated threats of overdose.

 All Responded